zml2008/confabricate/README.md

 ### Configuration per-mod

-- Utility methods in `Confabricate` to get a HOCON-format configuration
+- Utility methods in `Confabricate` to get a HOCON-format configuration for a mod

 ## How to use

-Jar-in-jar
+Confabricate versions are in the format `<confabricate version>+<configurate version>` for easy identification

-Versioning is intended to include the version of Configurate being built against, while allowing for fabric-specific API breakages
+It is recommeded to use this project in jar-in-jar packaging

 Gradle: